osc-em/converter-OSCEM-to-mmCIF/README.md

 ## To convert JSON into mmCIF:
 * specify both Instrument and Sample JSON files ( It is assumed that JSON files pass validation against OSCEM schemas)
 * specify the mapper file
-* TODO specify the output file
+* specify the output file

-`./converter.go .../OSCEM_Schemas/Instrument/test_data_valid.json .../OSCEM_Schemas/Sample/Sample_valid.json mapper.tsv`
+`./converter.go .../OSCEM_Schemas/Instrument/test_data_valid.json .../OSCEM_Schemas/Sample/Sample_valid.json mapper.tsv output.cif`

 ## TBA
-* actual creation of mmCIF (now features are extracted, but not written in the output file)
+* values are not sorted nicely e.g name and surname don't follow each other (see output.cif)
 * mmCIF to JSON converter.
 This, however, is different: EMDB enables download of a very rich mmCIF files with coordinates data.
 The converter will only create the JSON based on OSCEM schema.